List of criminal organizations in DC Comics: Demons Three's phantoms

 When the Demons Three sought to possess the members of the Justice League, they sent a troupe of animated costumes of some of their greatest foes.
-This group included the costumes of Dr. Polaris, Killer Moth, Pied Piper, Dagon, and the Mask.
+This group included the costumes of Doctor Polaris, Killer Moth, Pied Piper, Dagon, and the Mask.

 Destiny's Hand Justice League

 A cruel and authoritarian version of the Justice League, manifested by Doctor Destiny in a collective dream world during the "Destiny's Hand" storyline.
-Its members included Martian Manhunter, Green Lantern (Hal Jordan), Black Canary, Green Arrow, Hawkman, The Atom, Flash (Barry Allen), Red Tornado, and Firestorm (Ronnie Raymond).

 Deuce and Charger

 A pair of villains who faced Superman, Deuce and Charger later joined the Fearsome Five.

 Die Faust Der Kain

 "The Fist of Cain," Die Faust Der Kain is a cult of killers who follow the teachings of Christian Fleischer.
 Its members included Adam Reed, Rose Tattoo, Blockbuster, and Dirty Girl.

 The Directorate

 A faction in the Aegean civil war, the Directorate included Darian and his son Regent.

 Doctor Destiny's gang

 Several early incarnations of Doctor Destiny saw the villain organize the Justice League of America's villains against them.
 The first version featured Professor Menace, Captain Cold, Puppet Master, Electric Man, Getaway Mastermind, and Clock King.
 His second group was a trio with the Joker and Chac.
 Later still, he aligned with Lex Luthor, Penguin, Captain Boomerang, Tattooed Man, Cutlass Charlie, Jason Woodrue, Mr. I.Q., and Doctor Light.